-There are Four Primary Steps to Kosher Certification:
+There are Four Primary Steps to OU Certification:

 1. Establishing a listing of kosher ingredients that are acceptable for use in your product if it is to be certified.
 This list is known as Schedule A. The OU‘s Ingredient Approval Registry staff carefully review and research all ingredient issues, utilizing the database registry of over 200,000 ingredients that have already been approved.
 Should it be necessary for a company to change or modify sources of supply for raw materials, locating a new source can usually be done very expeditiously through this extensive database.